 • Blue marks polished and complete code, and also represents a firm commitment to backwards-compatibility.
-Blue code is completely reviewed, tested, documented, and stressed in actual usage http://ptolemy.eecs.berkeley.edu/ptolemyII/ptII3.0/ptII3.0.2/doc/coding/sftwareprac/index.htm
+Blue code is completely reviewed, tested, documented, and stressed in actual usage.

 We use a javadoc doclet at \$PTII/doc/doclets/RatingTaglet.java to add the ratings to the javadoc output.